rohitkannan/ER-DRO/README.md

-# ER-DRO: Codes for the paper "Residuals-based Distributionally Robust Optimization with Covariate Information"
+# Codes for the paper "Residuals-based Distributionally Robust Optimization with Covariate Information"

 The included PDF is the latest version of the paper.